tedbauer/add-profiler/README.md

 # insert-add-profiling

-Instruments C programs to count the number of add instructions in each function.
+Instruments C programs to count the number of dynamic add instructions run in each function.
 Adapted from [llvm-pass-skeleton][skeleton].

 Build: